expo/expo/packages/expo-location/README.md

 > **Note:** on Android, you have to [submit your app for review and request access to use the background location permission](https://support.google.com/googleplay/android-developer/answer/9799150?hl=en).

+#### Removing ACCESS_BACKGROUND_LOCATION

+Google Play is rejecting apps that do not provide a valid explanation as to why they need this permission.
+Expo adds it by default.
+If you do not need background location access, you should [configure you AndroidManifest.xml to blacklist this permission](https://docs.expo.io/versions/latest/sdk/permissions/#excluding-android-permissions-in-bare-workflow).

 # Contributing

 Contributions are very welcome!
 Please refer to guidelines described in the [contributing guide](https://github.com/expo/expo#contributing).